lambdaclass/mina_bridge/README.md

 [mina_bridge repo: contract/src/MinaAccountValidation.sol](https://github.com/lambdaclass/mina_bridge/tree/aligned/contract/src/MinaAccountValidation.sol)

-This contract implements a method for validating an account, taking as parameter the
+This contract implements a method for validating an account, taking as parameter the verification data and public inputs of the proof sent to Aligned.
+It also implements a structure for representing account data.
+A user can decode the account from the public inputs into this structure.

 Any user can submit a Mina Proof of Account to Aligned and then provide the contract with the verification data for checking on-chain that the account was validated.
 The contract calls the Aligned Service Manager to check that the proof was indeed verified.